The equivalence between Feynman transform and Verdier duality: Introduction

 \section{Introduction}

-The equivalence between cyclic operads and its dg duality and Verdier duality for certain sheaves on the moduli space of stable graphs (of genus 0) has been proposed in \cite{lv}.
-A {first result in this direction} appeared earlier in the pioneering work of {Ginzburg} and Kapranov(\cite{gk}), in which the authors showed that Koszul duality for operads has a geometric interpretation in terms of Verdier duality for sheaves on buildings, i.e, the space of metric trees.
-Specifically, it asserts that for any cyclic operad $\mathcal{P}$ there is a certain sheaf $\mathcal{F}$ associated with it on the moduli space of stable graphs such that {the Verdier dual $D\mathcal{F}$ of $\mathcal{F}$ is associated with the dg dual $D\mathcal{P}$ of this operad}.
-Such result was motivated by the relationships of graph homology introduced by Kontsevich (\cite{ko}) for different kinds of Koszul dual operads, and it gives an important conceptual explanation of the appearance of graph cohomology of both the commutative and Lie types in computations of the cohomology of the outer automorphism group of a free group (see \cite{cv}, \cite{p} and \cite{lv} for more details).
-As pointed out by the referee of \cite{lv}, a similar result should hold for twisted modular operads and Feymann transform, which is a higher genus generalization of cyclic operads.
-In this paper, we show that this is indeed taking place.
-More precisely, we show that a general correspondence holds for twisted modular operads with its Feynman transform and Verdier duality on the moduli space of metrised stable graphs; in particular the result in \cite{lv} can be regarded as a special case of ours.
-Although it is expected, to the best knowledge of the author, this is the first time that this equivalence is clearly stated and rigorously proved.
-This geometric explanation in operad theory (as well as in other related theories, e.g., {PROP}s) is of fundamental importance as it will illuminate many aspects of the theory of operads, which was already suggested to us by the referee of \cite{lv}.
-In mathematics it is commonly known that transfer from algebra to geometry is very convenient in some situations.
-And as an application of this claim, we present a simple and intuitive proof of property that the Feynman transform is a homotopy functor and has a homotopy inverse.
-This serves as an example of the usefulness of our equivalence theorem in modular operads theory.
-More examples and applications will come in the future work.
-Furthermore, recently, a theory of Feynman category (\cite{kw,kw2}) has been proposed by R.Kaufmann, B.Ward et al. as a foundational, categorial formulation unifying the theory of operads and all their cousins including PROPs, modular operads, hyperoperads,.etc, as well as algebras over operads and other related structures.
-It is therefore worth to investigate if our equivalence theorem presented in this paper can be generalized and merged into their framework, and this will be left to the future work.
+The equivalence between cyclic operads with dg duality and Verdier duality for certain sheaves on the moduli space of stable graphs has been proposed and proved by Lazarev and Voronov \cite{lv}.
+A {first result in this direction} appeared earlier in the pioneering work of {Ginzburg} and Kapranov (cf. section 3 in \cite{gk}), in which the authors showed that dg-duality for operads has a geometric interpretation in terms of Verdier duality for sheaves on buildings, i.e., the space of metric trees.
+Specifically, Lazarev and Voronov prove that for any cyclic operad $\mathcal{P}$ there is a certain sheaf $\mathcal{F}$ associated with it on the moduli space of stable graphs such that {the Verdier dual $D\mathcal{F}$ of $\mathcal{F}$ is associated with the dg dual $D\mathcal{P}$ of this operad}.
+This result was motivated by the relations of graph homology introduced by Kontsevich (\cite{ko}) for different kinds of Koszul dual operads, and it gives an important conceptual explanation of the appearance of graph cohomology of both the commutative and Lie types in computations of the cohomology of the outer automorphism group of a free group (see \cite{cv}, \cite{p} and \cite{lv} for more details).
+One hopes that the similar result holds for twisted modular operads and Feymann transforms, which are higher genus generalizations of cyclic operads and dg dualities.
+In this paper, we show that this is indeed true.
+More precisely, we show that a general correspondence holds for twisted modular operads with Feynman transform and Verdier duality on the moduli space of stable metric graphs.
+In particular, the result in \cite{lv} can be considered as a special case of ours. {The extension is desired, as the space the previous correspondence built on is most naturally suited for modular operads context, albeit the methods for both proofs are similar}.
+Technically, our proof is almost a direct extension of the proof for cyclic operads, along with careful manipulation of orientation factors, complemented with a uniqueness result.
+Our method of proof differs from the one in \cite{lv} in three main aspects.
+First, in cyclic operads case the sheaves corresponding to graphs of genus greater than 0 are set to 0, while in modular operads case they are certainly not 0 and need to be calculated as a whole.
+Secondly, there is no "twist" in the result for cyclic operad (reflecting the fact that any twist on trees are trivial), while in our case we are dealing with twisted modular operads.
+The third, we further prove a uniqueness result for this correspondence, while in \cite{lv} it is not available.
+Although this extension is expected, to the best knowledge of the author, this is the first time this equivalence is clearly stated and rigorously proved.